Halo (Beyoncé song): Accolades

-"Halo" was nominated for Best Single at the 2009 Urban Music Awards, and for Best Love Song at the 2009 Teen Choice Awards.
+"Halo" was nominated for Best Single at the 2009 Urban Music Awards, and for Choice Love Song at the 2009 Teen Choice Awards.
 It won the Best Song award at the MTV Europe Music Awards 2009.
 The ballad was placed at number seven on Rap-Ups list of the 25 best songs of 2009.
 "Halo" was nominated at the 52nd Annual Grammy Awards in the categories of Record of the Year and Best Female Pop Vocal Performance, winning the latter.
 The live version of "Halo", featured on I Am...
 Yours: An Intimate Performance at Wynn Las Vegas (2009), was nominated for Best Female Pop Vocal Performance at the 53rd Annual Grammy Awards.

 On The Village Voices year-end Pazz & Jop singles list, "Halo" was ranked number 878 in 2008 and number 124 in 2009.
 The American Society of Composers, Authors and Publishers (ASCAP) recognized "Halo" as one of the most performed songs of 2009 at the 27th ASCAP Pop Music Awards.
 It also won Best Foreign Song at the 2010 Croatian Porin Awards.

 On the occasion of Beyoncé's thirtieth birthday in 2011, Erika Ramirez and Jason Lipshutz of Billboard magazine placed the ballad at number 18 on their list of Beyoncé's 30 biggest Billboard hits.
 In 2013, John Boone and Jennifer Cady of E!
 Online placed the song at number three on their list of the ten best Beyoncé songs, writing that other power ballads "don't come more powerful than this one, which finds Beyoncé belting alongside what sounds to be every instrument in the entire world (including a dope one-second drum solo)".
 In 2017, Consequence of Sound named "Halo" the 23rd best song of 2009.